Chart Color Schemes

 Population growth drivers in Caringbah are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-Caringbah's population stands at approximately 14,115 as of November 2025.
-This figure represents an increase of 1,257 individuals (9.8%) since the 2021 Census, which recorded a population of 12,858 people.
-The growth is inferred from the estimated resident population of 13,761 in June 2024 and an additional 211 validated new addresses since the Census date.
-This results in a density ratio of 3,528 persons per square kilometer, placing Caringbah in the upper quartile compared to other locations assessed by AreaSearch.
-The area's population growth of 9.8% since the 2021 census exceeded both the SA4 region (4.1%) and the SA3 area, indicating it as a growth leader in the region.
-Overseas migration contributed approximately 52.5% of overall population gains during recent periods.
+Based on AreaSearch's analysis, Caringbah's population is around 14,115 as of Nov 2025.
+This reflects an increase of 1,257 people (9.8%) since the 2021 Census which reported a population of 12,858 people.
+The change is inferred from the estimated resident population of 13,761 from the ABS as of June 2024 and an additional 211 validated new addresses since the Census date.
+This level of population equates to a density ratio of 3,528 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
+Caringbah's 9.8% growth since the 2021 census exceeded the SA4 region (4.1%) and the SA3 area, marking it as a growth leader in the region.
+Population growth for the area was primarily driven by overseas migration that contributed approximately 52.5% of overall population gains during recent periods.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections, released in 2022 with 2021 as the base year.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections released in 2022 with 2021 as the base year.
 Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-According to demographic trends, an above median population growth is projected for Caringbah's statistical area, with an expected increase of 2,382 persons by 2041 based on the latest population numbers, resulting in a total increase of 14.4% over the 17-year period.
+Based on demographic trends and latest annual ERP population numbers, an above median population growth is projected, with Caringbah expected to increase by 2,382 persons to 2041, reflecting a total increase of 14.4% over the 17 years.

 Frequently Asked Questions - Population